microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 	_Creating a new storage account_

-1. Start the Microsoft Azure Storage Explorer, which is already installed in the VM you're using.
+1. Wait for the storage account to be created.
+Then start the Microsoft Azure Storage Explorer.
 If you're prompted for credentials, sign in with the user name and password for your Microsoft account.

 1. In the Storage Explorer window, find the storage account that you just created.
 Expand the list of items underneath that storage account.
 Then right-click **Blob Containers** and select **Create Blob Container** from the menu.